 While LGBTQ-owned Guardian Brewing certainly has no shortage of phenomenal beers (their draft list features 22 craft beers), their seasonally-inspired menu shouldn’t be considered an after-thought.
 Focusing on fresh food that’s locally sourced, they ferment their own sauerkraut and kimchi.
 Featuring weekly live music as well as a monthly Beer School, this a must-visit destination for craft beer lovers.

 Creating farmhouse cider from Michigan-grown apples, this cidery and working farm is located in a picturesque setting where sheep, pigs, and chickens love to entertain visitors.
 Sample ciders, check into a tour, or attend one of their many summer events.

-We’re known as the art coast of Michigan for a reason, and no trip to Saugatuck/Douglas would be complete without a stop at some of our gay-friendly local galleries, including Armstrong DeGraaf International Fine Art, Button Gallery, Water Street Gallery, and Roan and Black.
+We’re known as the Art Coast of Michigan for a reason, and no trip to Saugatuck/Douglas would be complete without a stop at some of our gay-friendly local galleries, including Amazwi Contemporary Art, Button Gallery, Water Street Gallery, and Roan and Black.

 Hike the Ball and Chain

 Take the hand-cranked Chain Ferry (the last of its kind in the US) and then head up 302 steps to the top of Mt.
 Baldhead for a stunning panoramic view of the area.
 You’ll also get a close-up glimpse of the Mount Baldhead Radar Tower, a Cold War relic dating back the 1950s and one of the most iconic sights along the Saugatuck shore.